Anderson v. Cryovac, Inc.: Follow-up

 On January 28, 1987, W.R.
 Grace was indicted by a grand jury of lying to the EPA about its usage and disposal of toxic waste.
-Anderson Regional Transportation Center was later built on the site and named in memory of James R. "Jimmy" Anderson (1968–1981), whose mother Anne was the main plaintiff.
+4 Restaurants and 2 hotels now occupy the site on Washington Street in Woburn formerly occupied by the W.R.
+Grace facility.

 Media

 The book A Civil Action, published in 1996, documents the case and related events.
 The 1998 film of the same name, starring John Travolta as plaintiffs' lawyer Jan Schlichtmann, was drawn from the book and loosely based on the case and related events.